zlosynth/daisy/README.md

 This extends the maximum firmware capacity.
 You can find a guide with an example under [examples/bootloader](examples/bootloader/).

+# Sampling rate

+By default, the audio sampling rate is set to 48 kHz.
+This can be increased to 96 kHz by enabling the `sampling_rate_96khz` feature.

+# Block length

+By default, the audio block length is 32 frames.
+This can be increased to 64 by enabling the `block_length_64` feature.

 # API stability

 I am still trying to figure out a good API for the project.
 Expect it to change.